Stephen Fulton“Cool Boy Steph”

 Stephen Fulton Bio

-Undefeated Super Bantamweight contender Stephen Fulton Jr. is one of the game's best young fighters--and also one of its best pure boxers.
+Undefeated Unified World 122-pound Champion Stephen Fulton Jr. is one of the game's best young fighters--and also one of its best pure boxers.
 "Cool Boy Steph" is the latest Philadelphia product to make waves in the sport as he continues his climb toward a high slot in the pound for pound rankings.